 When can I expect to hear back about my application?

-The graduate admissions department expects to mail out decisions by mid-March.
+The graduate admissions department typically emails out decisions by mid-March.

 What are the program-specific requirements for sociology?

 GRE and TOEFL: GRE general test required.
 WE will now accept either the IELTS or the TOEFL as a test of English language proficiency.
 See test score requirements.

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
 In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.

 Writing Sample: A writing sample is required.
 It should demonstrate the applicant's ability to construct a coherent argument and could be either a paper for a class or a publication.
 It is preferable that the sample be no longer than 25 pages (double-spaced).

 What is the average GPA and GRE score of students admitted to the Sociology Ph.D. program?